tune_penCSC

 Value

 A list containing the detailed information of the hyper-parameter tuning and the validation process, best combination of hyper-parameters and the final fits based on the whole data using the best obtained hyper-parameters.
-Use $
+Use $ to explore all the involved information.

 Details

-has the ability to automatically determine the candidate sequences of alpha & lambda values.
-Setting any of alpha.grid
+tune_penCSC has the ability to automatically determine the candidate sequences of alpha & lambda values.
+Setting any of alpha.grid & lambda.grid to NULL will order the function to calculate them automatically.

 The process of determining the lambda values automatically is by: